kozit/KsIL/Docs/Specification.md

 Description: Adds SOURCE to DESTINATION and puts the result in DESTINATION (DESTINATION = DESTINATION + SOURCE)

-Parameters: source is memory position (1 Bytes, 0x01 for true, 0x00 for false), source (4 Bytes, in memory location), destination is memory position, (1 Bytes, 0x01 for true, 0x00 for false), destination (4 Bytes, memloc or absolute value)
+Parameters: A (4 Bytes, memloc or absolute value), B (4 Bytes, memloc or absolute value), save (memloc or nothing)

 ## Subtract
 Bytecode: 0x22